Simply-Love/Simply-Love-SM5/README.md

 # Digital Dance v1.0.0
-Huge thanks to Nantano, Sujeet, Ian, and Dom for the GS Launcher!
+Huge thanks to Nantano, Sujeet, Ian, and Dom for the Groovestats Launcher/Intergration!
 Without them this update wouldn't be nearly as awesome~

 # ---------------- GrooveStats Integration ----------------
 Rivals, Scores, Leaderboards, Auto-Uploading of scores, it's all here!
 Please [watch the video](https://www.youtube.com/watch?v=8yMzp7xMQq0) and refer the [GrooveStats Launcher Guide](https://github.com/GrooveStats/gslauncher#readme) on how to setup the StepMania wrapper program that will get you connected.

-As of this writing, both Waterfall and Digital Dance will be adding GrooveStats integration Soon™!
-Additionally, users of @dinsfire64/TJ's Image will be happy to note that a future update will also have support for the launcher.

 First, check and see if you're connected!